 Castell Henllys, Iron Age fort in north Pembrokeshire, Wales.

-Castell Henllys is an Iron Age fort on a promontory in north Pembrokeshire featuring four reconstructed roundhouses and a granary positioned on original archaeological foundations.
-The site spreads across about 30 acres of woodland and river meadows.
+Castell Henllys is an Iron Age promontory fort in north Pembrokeshire, Wales, with four reconstructed roundhouses and a granary built on their original archaeological footprints.
+The site sits within woodland and river meadows, and marked paths connect each structure.

 The rebuilt structures show how Iron Age people organized their daily lives and used space.
 Walking through them reveals the practical ways residents managed work, shelter, and family routines.